 Bulbs which have been forced for use in the house or for cutting should not be used again for this purpose the following year.

-Starting into Growth Bulbs still in pots can be put into fresh compost like new bulbs, or some of the old compost can be removed and replaced by fresh, or the whole pot ball can be transferred to a larger pot and top dressed.
-It is usually, but not always, necessary to water the soil to start growth.
+Bulbs still in pots can be put into fresh compost like new bulbs, or some of the old compost can be removed and replaced by fresh, or the whole pot ball can be transferred to a larger pot and top dressed.
+It is usually, but not always, necessary to water the soil to start growing.
 If a pot shows signs of growth it must be watered, but the amount given at first is usually modest.

 Where to plant the garden flower bulb